Back

 • Firstly, as we said before, the business was registered in Hong Kong.
 Stripe Connect didn’t work there when we were integrating the payment gateway.

-• Secondly, the app needed to accept payments from as many countries as possible, while Stripe only worked in China and Hong Kong at that moment.
+• Secondly, the app needed to accept payments from as many countries as possible, while Stripe only worked in China and Hong Kong, at that time.

 See also Music marketplace for author of Hollywood trailers: how we helped the client jump into a highly competitive market.
 Purrweb’s case

-Factors to consider when developing marketplace for photographers
+Factors to consider when developing a marketplace for photographers

 I’m not dramatizing here — just listing problems we encountered and solutions we found while working on the project.